OpenNews/srccon/sponsors.md

 Local Media Sponsorship is open only to media companies from MPLS/St. Paul.
 As a local media sponsor you recieve:

-* 2 tickets to SRCCON.
+* 2 free tickets to SRCCON.
 * Logo on sponsorship page of SRCCON website.
 * Logo on sponsorship signage at event.